 Broccoli, Broccolini (Tenderstem Broccoli) and Broccoli Sprouts

-Broccoli has an antioxidant called sulforaphane, a naturally occurring, sulfur-rich compound linked to health benefits such as improved heart health and digestion.
-Raw broccoli has the highest levels of sulforaphane(4), up to ten times more sulforaphane than cooked broccoli.
+Broccoli has an antioxidant called sulforaphane, a naturally occurring, sulphur-rich compound linked to health benefits such as improved heart health and digestion.
+Raw broccoli has the highest levels of sulforaphane(4), up to ten times more than cooked broccoli.
 So it's best to avoid boiling or microwaving.
 Instead, eat them lightly steamed, or better yet, raw, to maximize their sulforaphane content.

 Broccoli sprouts are young broccoli plants that look like alfalfa sprouts and contain 10-100 times more glucoraphanin(5) than full-grown broccoli.
 Glucoraphanin is converted into sulforaphane when broccoli sprouts are "injured," usually by chopping or chewing.
 Broccoli sprouts have the sharp taste of radish and work great in salads.

 Other benefits of broccoli and its sprouts include: